hide-wow/pyrat/README.md

 # pyrat

-* This projet is in developement !
+* This projet is paused.